Thursday, August 13, 2009

 Fireworks at dawn

-I awoke at 5:30 am this morning to massive fireworks exploding in front of el Avila.
-At first I thought it was some rich guy’s birthday and he’d gotten too drunk to set them off at a reasonable hour, or maybe gunshots, then Giulio reassured me it was the government encouraging people to get your ass up and vote because today is the Big Day.
+I awoke at 5:30 a.m. to massive fireworks exploding in front of el Avila.
+At first, I thought it was either gunshots or the birthday of a socialite who’d gotten too drunk to set them off at a reasonable hour.
+Then Giulio reassured me it was the government, encouraging citizens to get up and vote because today is the Big Day.

-From a foreigner's point of view it’s exciting to see a huge capital city rallied like that in a positive way, regardless of the political side from which the impetus came.
+From a foreigner's point of view, it’s exciting to see a huge capital city rallied like that in a positive way, regardless of the political side of the impetus.

-I am, however, secretely relishing the fact that my immigration status relieves me of the duty to stand in line for 5 hours to cast my vote.
+I am, however, secretly relishing that my immigration status relieves me of the duty to stand in line for five hours to cast my vote.

-It’s not raining, so people who live in the poorer cerros won’t have as much trouble descending from their steeply positioned homes to the voting areas.
-It seems participation will be high in the major cities.
+It’s not raining, those who live in the poorer cerros won’t have as much trouble descending from their steeply positioned homes to voting areas.
+It seems participation will be high in major cities.

 Wednesday, January 28, 2009